 Happy Planet sent us a total of 12 packets of sauces and each of them is meant to serve 2-3 people.
 So that was a LOT we had.
 We decided to share this with Whitney and Ken’s family by cooking dinner together so that we can try a few of the sauces at one time.

 Happy Planet’s Natural Sauces are easy to make and versatile.
 They sent us three recipes to go along with each of the sauces.

 The beauty is that each of the recipes have just three easy steps.
 While the guys make guy talk and the boys execute head-shots on the PS3, the ladies whipped up the meal quite quickly in the kitchen.
 It seems to me like the most time consuming steps is the preparations.

 The first one Suanne and Whitney used was the Japanese Miso Sauce.
 They could cook the Miso Sauce with Salmon Fillet, or Stir-Fried Tofu or Sauteed Chicken.
 They decided on Salmon.

 Like I said it is just three easy steps.
 Step 1: Saute salmon fillets until cooked.

 Step 2: Add sauce and cook for an additional 4-5 minutes.

 Step 3: Serve with steamed rice and garnish with toasted sesame seeds.

 Simple!
 Even Ken and I could have done that ourselves but then we had bigger things to do … you know, things like figuring out why the HDMI cable does not send sound to the receiver, dishing the local politicians, moaning the lack of snow, where to buy pirated movies in Richmond … you know what I mean,right?
 Basically big stuff.
 LOL!

 The Japanese Ginger Miso Sauce with Salmon Fillet is pretty good.
-We just love the texture of the crispy skin along with the savoury and … More on following page.
-Click here to continue reading
+We just love the texture of the crispy skin along with the savoury and … Continue reading